Equal Opportunities Commission (Hong Kong): Powers and functions

 The EOC's main function is to implement the four anti-discrimination ordinances in Hong Kong, namely the Sex Discrimination Ordinance, the Disability Discrimination Ordinance, the Family Status Discrimination Ordinance and the Race Discrimination Ordinance.
 It aims to promote equal opportunities by receiving complaints and investigating alleged cases of discrimination.
 If potential discrimination is found in cases, the EOC can provide legal assistance, including representation in court, to the person making the complaint.
 It also conducts research and offers public educational programmes to promote equal opportunities.
+From 2018 to 2022, the EOC received 5,014 complaints and decided not to investigate or discontinued the investigation in 79% of the cases.